shelialia/tp/docs/DeveloperGuide.md

 Step 5.
 When the command is executed, the original guest and its details are retrieved.
 An `EditGuestDescriptor` object is created where the new request(s) are added to its `UniqueRequestList` field. `createEditedGuest` is then called with the modified `EditGuestDescriptor` object to create a new `Guest` object with updated guest fields.
 The model calls `setGuest` to update guest No.2 in the current list of guests.
 It returns a `CommandResult` with a message indicating that the guest has been edited.

 ### Delete Request Feature
 This feature allows users to delete requests made by guests.
-Requests can be deleted using the `EditCommand` by passing in `-rq` prefix with the request or by passing in `ri` prefix with the index of the request to be deleted.
+Requests can be deleted using the `EditCommand` by passing in `-rq` prefix with the request or by passing in `-ri` prefix with the index of the request to be deleted.

 #### Implementation